Relative tensor triangular Chow groups for coherent algebras: Introduction

-We obtain computations of both invariants when $\mathcal{A}$ is a sheaf of hereditary orders on a curve in Section \ref{sectionorders}, and in particular $\mathrm{CH}^{\Delta}_i(X,\mathcal{A})$ recovers the classical \emph{stable class group} in this case.
+We obtain computations of both invariants when~$\mathcal{A}$ is a sheaf of hereditary orders on a curve in \cref{sectionorders}, and in particular~$\CH^{\Delta}_i(X,\mathcal{A})$ recovers the classical \emph{stable class group} in this case.
 We also briefly touch upon the subjects of maximal orders on a surface and orders over a singular base, in the context of noncommutative resolutions of singularities.
-The case of a finite group algebra over $\mathrm{Spec}(\mathbb{Z})$ is discussed as a final example.
-Let us highlight that the main ingredient for the calculations carried out in this article is a new exact sequence which is established in Section \ref{sectionexseq} for a general rigidly-compactly generated tensor triangulated category $\mathcal{T}$ acting on a compactly generated triangulated category~$\mathcal{K}$, and for the case $\mathcal{K}:=\mathrm{D}(\mathrm{Qcoh}(\mathcal{A})), \mathcal{T}:=\mathrm{D}(\mathrm{Qcoh}(\mathcal{O}_X))$ gives
+The case of a finite group algebra over~$\Spec\mathbb{Z}$ is discussed as a final example.